Disaster

 world titles in the ICC T20 World Cup cricket.
 T20 cricket is very

 exciting as the winner must score the greater score in 20 overs.
-West

 Indies wins maiden ICC Under-19 Cricket World Cup